Nivola/nivola/README.md

 docker image build --build-arg GITUSER=<USER> --build-arg GITPWD=<PASSWORD> --tag nivola/cmp -f nivola/deploy/k8s/Dockerfile.cmp .
 ```

-NOTE: image "nivola/cmp" is referenced in k8s files used below
+NOTE: image "nivola/cmp" is referenced in k8s files used below.

 If you start minikube with --driver=docker
 you can upload image to a docker registry and update references in kubernates files auth/mylab.yml...
 or save your image in a file and then load it in minikube docker:
 ```
 docker save nivola/cmp:latest > $HOME/nivola_cmp_latest.tar